JellyJoe198/Word-finder/README.md

 If 2 the program will print score to both console and Output
 __fileType:__
 The file extension that the output will be. ('csv' reccomended if you want scores, otherwise use 'txt')
-make it 'null' or 'pyw' to not output words (it will still output the settings if startLog is True)
+make it 'null' or 'pyw' to not output words (it will still output the settings if `startLog` is True)

 __startLog:__
 True to print the settings used on that run at the start of each Output file

 ## Dictionary generator
-The generator is based on a similar concept but it takes dictionaries and filters them based on certain criteria.
+The generator is based on a similar concept as the finder, but it takes dictionaries and filters them based on different criteria.
 I used it to generate the dictionary that the sorter uses.